citp/privacy-policy-historical/v/vi/vir/virtuallyjenna.com.md

 We secure your personal information submitted by you by using reasonable efforts to prevent unauthorized access or disclosure, or accidental loss or destruction of Active Information and Passive Information.
 Your postings on this site and other communications you may have with us via email or regular mail may not be secure unless we advise you that security measures are in place prior to your sending information.
 Therefore, if you choose to communicate with us through these means, you are assuming the risk of doing so and we request that you do not send or post sensitive information through these means.

 **How Can You Choose Not to Receive Information About Products or Services By Us or to Correct, Delete or Access Your Information**
-If you desire not to receive information about products or services we think may be of interest to you or if you wish to access, delete or correct you information, please send us an email to [optoutemail@virtuallyjenna.com](mailto:optoutemail@virtuallyjenna.com).
+If you desire not to receive information about products or services we think may be of interest to you or if you wish to access, delete or correct you information, please send us [an email](mailto:optoutemail@virtuallyjenna.com) .

 **We reserve the right to revise this policy at our discretion.
 Please check back on this site as this policy may be revised from time to time without notice to you.**